yingw787/compass_data_challenge/README.md

     of query results for OLAP workloads, and let the database stream results to a client.
 This may involve using a query explainer tool to examine how the view refreshes, which may change the optimum data model.

+-   **Value Simplicity**: I designed the data model to answer the questions directly, trading off simplicity for extensibility where not needed may count as premature optimization.
+When possible, I avoid usage of magic strings/numbers and make the code as self-documenting and the mental model as semantic as possible.
+I could apply a process pool and parallelize the query execution and HTTP requests as the ingest pipeline is heavily I/O-bound, however this may make debugging trickier and complicate the error model, as runtime-based scheduling results in non-determinism.